Engaging the Enemy

 Blurb:

-One building, two would-be owners and a family feud that spans several generations: all relationships have their problems.
+building, two would-be owners and a family feud that spans several generations:

+Mahoney, and she will emerge victorious.
+There are no other options.
 But Matt has other plans for Andie, and she soon finds herself ensnared in a web of well-meaning lies and benevolent deceit.
 To protect the building and the families that depend on her, Andie agrees to play the part of Matt’s fiancée, and play it convincingly.

 But lies soon bleed into truth, and what was once a deception starts to feel all too real.
 Can Andie accomplish her goals and protect The Shelter, without losing her heart to the charming Irish developer?